arpit-mittal-ds/Data-Architect/2 - Data Architecture Foundations/Project-Designing-an-HR-Database/Solution/ReadMe.md

 ### -- Question 2: Insert Web Programmer as a new job title

 INSERT INTO job (title) values('Web Programmer');
 SELECT * FROM job;

 ### --Question 3: Correct the job title from web programmer to web developer

-UPDATE JOB SET title = 'web developer' WHERE title ='web programmer';
+UPDATE JOB SET title = 'Web Developer' WHERE title ='Web Programmer';
 SELECT * FROM job;

 ### -- Question 4: Delete the job title Web Developer from the database

-DELETE FROM job where title = 'web developer';
+DELETE FROM job where title = 'Web Developer';

 SELECT * FROM job;

 ### -- Question 5: How many employees are in each department?

 SELECT d.name as "Department Name", COUNT(*) as "Number of Employees" FROM employee_job_hist h
 JOIN employee	e	ON	h.emp_id 	= e.emp_id